-- Looked hideous, still does, but the area made it a good investment – in fact, there are brand new homes next door where there was abandoned inner city lots.
+- Looked hideous, still does, but the area made it a good investment – in fact, there are brand new homes next door where there were abandoned inner city lots.

-- Point: Numbers will dictate logic & should tell you when to act.
+- Point: Numbers dictate financial logic & help you know when to act.